 Email Signature.
 We would like to have a consistent message regarding facility closures added to all emails generated by staff.
 All staff who are working should add the Special Note to their signature box.
 For staff who are currently working but have an active out of office message, please end your out of office message and follow the signature box direction.
 Instructions and details for the Special Note message can be found here.

 Please be sure to review the public Frequently Asked Questions section that goes into greater detail about the closures, what’s allowed, how refunds and credits are working, and so much more.
 As THPRD ambassadors, it is important we all familiarize ourselves with the temporary rules and be consistent in what we are sharing with the public.
+Get the latest on closures, cancellations, refunds, and more related to COVID-19 here.

 The district’s Temporary Policy – Pandemic Response expands the use of district sick leave during the pandemic.
 Effective April 1 through December 31, 2020, the district will also provide COVID-19 paid sick leave in compliance with the Families First Coronavirus Response Act (FFCRA) to eligible employees who are unable to work or telework because the are: